Stihl BR 600 - 677 CFM Gas Backpack Blower

 The following charts are provided to give you an idea how the key specs of the Stihl BR 600 compare with similar leaf blowers.

-- Regarding its air volume, the airflow of the Stihl BR 600 can reach 677 CFM (Cubic Feet per Minute), which is on par with other gas-powered backpack blowers.
-If air volume is important to you, the Husqvarna 590BTS, with 1245 CFM, could be in your good books.
+- The airflow of Stihl BR 600 reaches 677 CFM (Cubic Feet per Minute), placing it on par with other gas-powered backpack blowers with a comparable engine size.
+If air volume is important to you, the Stihl BR 700, with 912 CFM, could be in your good books.

 Here's a list of the most popular specific comparisons: